Swarms of locusts forced Somalia to declare a national emergency. Skin-crawling photos show how menacing their plagues can be.

 Source: UN Food and Agriculture Organization

-Locust plagues have been recorded since ancient Egypt, but there’s no evidence to suggest plagues occur with any regularity, making them difficult to track.
+Locust plagues have been recorded since ancient Egypt, but there’s no evidence to suggest plagues occur with any regularity.
+Rapid breeding occurs only when the climate is favorable, making them somewhat difficult to track.

 - source